Ophthalmology (Eye) Practice Test 3

 - Ophthalmia neonatorum

 Explanation: Answer reason: The triad of epiphora (watering), photophobia, and blepharospasm in a newborn is classic for congenital glaucoma.
 Elevated intraocular pressure causes corneal edema and enlargement of the globe (buphthalmos), producing the appearance of big "blue" eyes.
 Cataract would primarily cause leukocoria without the pain-related photophobia/blepharospasm triad, and ophthalmia neonatorum typically presents with conjunctival discharge/redness rather than buphthalmos.
-Category reason: This is a diagnostic question about an eye disorder and its characteristic clinical features, which falls under Ophthalmology (Eye) rather than nursing intervention/management.

 The white, tough outer layer of the eye that provides protection and structure...?